curl/everything-curl/project/users.md

 the Internet uses PHP).

-A few really high-demand sites are using PHP and are using libcurl in the back-end.
+A few really high-demand sites are using PHP and are using libcurl in the backend.
 Facebook and Yahoo are two such sites.

 ## Famous users